 Levantine, Near Eastern, Mediterranean – categorise them how you like, these landraces don’t sit comfortably with the stereotypical ‘Indica’ of western aficionados, who often fudge the ‘vernacular taxonomy’ and classify them as ‘fast, compact Sativas’.
 They’re no less awkward to fit in the formal taxonomic key for Indicas (subsp. indica var. afghanica) proposed by McPartland and Small.

 By contrast, as you can see from the image immediately above, the landraces employed in the same era in the world’s eastern epicentre of hashish production, Xinjiang or East Turkestan, conform nicely.
 Collected in the Central Asian desert mountains south of Yarkand in the 1910s by Frank Meyer, this drug-type crop was known to the local Uyghur Turks as ‘kandivi’.
-As with kannávi, a central function of the name ‘kandivi’ was to distinguish this crop from the fibre- and seed-type ‘hemp’ landraces found in China, as in Europe.
+As with kannávi in Europe, a central function of the name ‘kandivi’ was to distinguish this crop from the fibre- and seed-type ‘hemp’ landraces also found in China.
 Cultivated at the USDA station in Nevada around 1914, the plants shown are likely the first Indicas (var. afghanica) to grow in the United States.
 The government crop scientists noted their ‘skunky odour’.
 Sadly, the USDA accessions of ‘kandivi’ weren’t maintained and were eventually destroyed.
-Tragically, Xinjiang itself is now a prison-camp hellscape under the genocidal government of the PRC….
+And tragically, Xinjiang itself is now a prison-camp hellscape under the genocidal government of the PRC….